When Stress Speaks The Signal Your Body Wants You to Hear.Evoking Excellence. Life Coaching

 Resilience Is Learned: The Brain’s Capacity to Adapt

-Resilience isn’t something a lucky few are born with.
+Resilience grows through practice, not luck.
 The brain itself can adapt.
 The prefrontal cortex, the region that regulates emotion, actually strengthens with practice.

 Research indicates that eight weeks of mindfulness practice can increase the thickness of the prefrontal cortex, demonstrating the brain’s capacity to rewire itself and enhancing emotional regulation and resilience.